d-e-v-s-k/cuttr-js/README.md

     // DEFAULTS LISTED

     licenseKey: 'YOUR_KEY_HERE',
+    // this option is compulsory
-    // use the license key provided on the purchase of the fullPage Commercial License
+    // use the license key provided on the purchase of the Cuttr Commercial License
-    // if your project is open source and it is compatible with the GPLv3 license leave this field blank
+    // if your project is open source and it is compatible with the GPLv3 license you can request a license key
+    // please read more about licenses here https://github.com/d-e-v-s-k/cuttr-js#license

     truncate: 'characters',
     // Truncate method